grammarware/slps/samples/fl/implementations/prolog/README.txt

 Run "make" to test the implementation.

-Here is a recent literate reference on Prological Language Processing.
+Here is a literature reference on Prological Language Processing.
 This reference refers to seminal literature in the field.

 @inproceedings{LR01,